Jagdeep1992/Jagdeep1992/README.md

 - 👋 Hi, I’m @Jagdeep1992
-- 👀 I’m interested in all things related to cloud computing.
+- 👀 I’m interested in all things related to cloud computing and SRE parctices.
-- 🌱 I’m currently learning many things to become better cloud engineer everyday.
+- 🌱 I’m currently learning many things to become SRE.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on SRE and Obserabilty projects.
 - 📫 How to reach me jagdeepsekhon321@gmail.com

 <!---